Skip to Content

 Academic & Wellness Support

-Now that you are a student in MCSP, we want to make sure you succeed here at the University of Michigan.
-MCSP's office personnel provide academic and wellness support services just for you.
-These include:
+Now that you are a student in MCSP, we want to make sure you thrive here at the University of Michigan.
+MCSP's staff are here to provide personal and academic support and to connect you with the vast support network at the University of Michigan.

 The Newnan LSA Academic Advising Center